ronste/xmlworkflow/Readme.md

 ### How to run conversion chains not based on docx documents

-If you run the recipes `html-`, `pagedjs-` or `weasyprint-` you may pass a filename as additional parameter.
+If you run the recipes `xml-`, `html-`, `pagedjs-` or `weasyprint-` you may pass a filename as additional parameter.
 This allows to run these conversion steps on an existing xml or html file from a different source than the default docx file.
 The following command e.g. performs an `xml -> html -> pdf` conversion without requiring a docx file:

 `docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html- Dummy_Article_Template.docx_SaxonHE.xml weasyprint-"`